-- 2019 WDCSITE Project of the Year Award Recipient! - Guides traffic consultants on CTR requirements and documents DDOT philosophy on review of development, everything needed for a CTR and site design in one location - First in the Nation!
+- 2019 WDCSITE Project of the Year Award Recipient! - 143 page doc guides traffic consultants on CTR requirements and documents DDOT philosophy on review of development, everything needed for a CTR in one location - First in the Nation!
 Parking ratio based on land use and distance to transit is now primary metric.
 Good proxy for traffic and turns project into a "form based" design review - incentivizes good development - Greater focus on site design + public realm design + Vision Zero - Significantly revamped TDM programming tied to parking ratio, distance to transit, and transportation network impacts - Continues shift away from LOS and traffic impacts.
-TIA now a smaller component of larger CTR study, can be waived in more situations
+TIA now a smaller component of larger CTR study and can be waived in more situations - Fewer CTR/TIAs saves DDOT staff time scoping/reviewing studies that often do not yield any actionable recommendations (staff time better spent on public space design / Vision Zero)